Kayycrf/C-Sharp/README.md

 # C-Sharp
-I'll keep here some stuff in C# that'll come up in my mind and I make them
+I'll keep here some stuff in C# that come up in my mind and I make them